Razer1724/docs_updated/assets/RVC/Resources/Epochs & TensorBoard.md

 #### :icon-chevron-down: <u>Mel Images</u>
 ***
 - While looking through the Tensor Board you may come across `slice/mel_gen` and `slice/mel_org`.
-     - `slice/mel_gen` Is an image of a mel spectrogram that the generator created in attempt to make it match `mel_org`.
+     - `slice/mel_gen` Is audio that the generator created in attempt to make it match `mel_org` shown in a mel spectrogram view.
      <img src="../tensorboard-img/mel_gen.png" alt="image" width="700" height="700">‎

      - `slice/mel_org` Is an image of a mel spectrogram view of audio from your dataset.